 How does the actual clipper blade oil differ from a hair clipper oil substitute?

-While the natural hair clipper oil can be any oil, there's a particular oil formulated for such tools.
+While natural hair clipper oil can be any oil, there's a particular oil formulated for such tools.
 The natural clipper oil is primarily without color and smell.
 It lacks the density of most oils and, therefore, will not damage the interior motors of your device.

 Heat-resistant and low-toxic oils make a good substitute.
 But even if they can get the job done, they may not have the exact effects as when you use a natural clipper oil.